Mick Norbury: Early career

-Back to non-league
+Return to non-league

 Norbury dropped out of the league by signing for Stafford Rangers after being released by Doncaster Rovers.
 He subsequently signed for Halifax Town where he discovered his goalscoring touch, hitting 14 goals in the 1997–98 season.
 Norbury would subsequently become known as a non-league journeyman and during two spells with Hednesford Town became notorious for his physical style of play which saw him rack up a number of red cards.

 He joined Emley in summer 2001 and spent the 2001–02 season at the club before departing to join Stocksbridge Park Steels in June.
 He joined Belper Town in October but was gone again less than a month later, signing for Ossett Albion.

 Coaching

 Norbury entered coaching in the later part of the 2000s, becoming player/assistant manager at Goole in 2005.
 Norbury's fiery temper was again to the fore in 2006 when, in this role, he received a six-year touchline ban for two consecutive counts of foul and abusive language and threatening behaviour towards referees.
 He and manager Nigel Danby resigned from their posts in September 2009.